mbuczko/cerber-oauth2-provider/README.md

 * ```redis``` - recommended for production mode
 * ```sql``` - any JDBC compliant SQL database (eg. MySQL or PostgreSQL)

 To keep maximal flexibility, each store can use different store implementation.
-It's recommended to use in-memory stores for development process and persistent ones for production.
+It's definitely recommended to use ```in-memory``` stores for development process and persistent ones for production.
-Typical configuration might use ```sql``` for users and clients and ```redis``` for sessions/tokens/authcodes.
+Typical configuration might use ```sql``` for users and clients and ```redis``` for sessions / tokens / authcodes.

 ## API